 Medical Treatments for Norwood 3

-Finasteride focuses on DHT.
-Over time, lowering DHT can help slow down further hair loss.
+Finasteride primarily targets DHT.
+In the long run, lowering DHT levels can help slow down hair loss.

-Minoxidil is applied directly to the scalp.
-It’s commonly used to support hair growth and make thinning areas look fuller.
+Minoxidil is a topical medication applied to the scalp.
+It is typically used to promote hair growth and improve thinning.

 Finasteride and DHT Control